AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 * **Match key constraints:** Once a match key is enabled for a data connection, it cannot be removed.
 You can add match keys to an existing connection, but you cannot disable or delete them.
 To change the active match keys, you must [delete the data connection](./manage-data-connection.md#delete-data-connection) and create a new one.
 * **One active data connection per source:** Only one active [!DNL Google Cloud Storage] data connection is supported at a time.
 If you need to source audiences from a different bucket, [delete the existing connection](./manage-data-connection.md#delete-data-connection) and create a new one pointing to the new bucket.
 * **Subfolder support:** Audience files must be located directly within the specified folder path.
 Collaboration does not traverse subfolders within that path.
-[UNVERIFIED]

 ## Troubleshooting {#troubleshooting}